kc0bfv/blog.notmet.net/content/post/radical-candor-mark-chapter-four.md

 > If Mark hadn't decided on these OKRs, what would you all have planned to do next quarter?

 > While Mark's vision was inspiring, [one team member] felt it was unrealistic.  [...]
 They would be working 85 hours per week.  [...]
-He had badly understimated the lag time in a system that made work less efficient than it should be.
+He had badly underestimated the lag time in a system that made work less efficient than it should be.

 > While Mark's proposed goals made sense in theory, his team knew there were major obstacles that made his plan impracticable.